Nayan-Chaturvedi/ChaiAurCode/README.md

 - Through string, we can use modern syntax to write it.
 - We denote string single or double quote '' / ""
-- In modern days, we need to use backticks `` for strin manipulation called string interpolation.
+- In modern days, we need to use backticks `` for string manipulation called string interpolation.
 - All methods are available in **__proto__** for string, example toUpperCase() etc
 - If we use methods related to **__proto__** then original value is not changed.
 - we can check what character available we use charAt(index)
-- **indexOf('charactor') :** we can get the index of the charactor
+- **indexOf('character') :** we can get the index of the character
 - **substring(0,4)** the last value is excluded.
 - **trim() :** this method is used to remove the unwanted space, mostly it is used in filling the form
-- **split('-') :** split mothod is used to split with specified digit and gives the output in arrays
+- **split('-') :** split method is used to split with specified digit and gives the output in arrays

 <hr/>